TABLE OF CONTENTS

 Issue of a European Certificate of Succession:

 International Probate Administration Law [Internationale Erbrechtsverfahrensgesetz, IntErbRVG] sets out the procedures for the European Certificate of Succession.
-The European Certificate of Succession is a certificate of inheritance that is valid in almost all European Union countries (with the exception of the United Kingdom, Ireland and Denmark).
+The European Certificate of Succession is a certificate of inheritance that is valid in almost all European Union countries (with the exception of Ireland and Denmark).
 It is also issued at the request of the probate court in the form of a notarised copy with a restricted validity period.
 The main aim of the certificate is to simplify the settlement of estates within the EU.

 Distribution of the assets: